input-output-hk/hermes/docs/src/architecture/08_concepts/hermes_packaging_requirements/wasm_modules.md

 *Note: A Hermes WASM Component Module is INVALID if it does not contain at least 1 Author Signature.*

-##### WASM module signature payload
+##### Author signature payload

-WASM module package signature payload according to the signing [spec](../hermes_signing_procedure/signature_format.md#signature-payload) should follow this schema:
+WASM module package author signature payload according to the signing [spec](../hermes_signing_procedure/signature_format.md#signature-payload) should follow this schema: